 Creating a presentation from scratch takes a lot of time.
-You have to design the layout variations, make sure the fonts and design elements are well-chosen, and that all the slides work together as a cohesive presentation set—with an appealing style.
+You've got to design the layout variations, make sure the fonts and design elements are well-chosen, and that all the slides work together as a cohesive presentation set—with an appealing style.

-But, by using a quality, predesigned presentation theme, you're capable of saving all that initial design time.
-Now, you can begin with a single focus: to jump right into customizing the content, imagery and colors of your presentation, instead of designing slide layouts from scratch.
+But, by using a quality, predesigned presentation theme, you'll save all that initial design time.
+Now, begin with a single focus: to jump right into customizing the content, imagery and colors of your presentation, instead of designing slide layouts from scratch.

 Themes (also known as templates) exist for the commonly used presentation software like PowerPoint, Keynote, or alternatively Google Slides.
 You can use Google Slides themes to build beautiful presentations fast.